MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/run-bapi-transactions-in-sap-using-biztalk-server.md

      For more information about using the Index functoid, see [Index Functoid](../../core/index-functoid.md).

      After you have mapped the schemas, you can test the mapping using the property page of the map file.
-For more information, see [\<Map File> Property Page Dialog Box, Test Map Tab](../../core/map-file-property-page-dialog-box-test-map-tab.md).
+For more information, see the **\<Map File> Property Page Dialog Box, Test Map** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  In the Message Assignment shape, specify the message context property to start the transaction.
 For example, the message context property for the first message could be: